MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/tutorial-migrating-to-ul.md

 Once you've planned you migration and considered how you will manage the differences in the clients, you're ready to activate unified labeling and migrate your labels.

-You can continue to use the policies in the Azure Information Protection blade in the Azure portal and the AIP classic client while you migrate.
+While you migrate, you can continue to use the AIP classic client and the policies in the Azure Information Protection blade in the Azure portal.
 The two clients can work side-by-side without any additional configuration.

 1. Sign in to the [Azure portal](https://portal.azure.com) as a administrator with one of the following roles: